ElenaShe000/MARCS/README.md

-##  Hydropower risks in rapidly warming Arctic: towards seasonal prediction of floods.
+##  Hydropower risks in rapidly warming Arctic: toward a seasonal prediction of floods.
 ## contribution from AFEC project: Jan,2021 to ...

 (e.shevnina, t.vihma, a.karpechko)